aerospike/aerospike-client-nodejs/doc/datamodel.md

 - `digest` – (optional) The digest value of the current key.
 Must be a Buffer.

 A key can be defined as an object or using [`aerospike.key()`](aerospike.md#key):
+For each operation, either a key value or a digest value must be present.

 Example: